toobstar/gameday/README.md

 Hopefully I'll get to a point where I include other metrics such as social media chatter.
 I'm sure other aspects would be helpful too.
 Here's a quick TODO:

-- Highlight games where players of interest (Aussies) do well
+- Highlight games where players of interest (Aussies) do well (DONE)
 - Show final score as an option (DONE)
 - Publish feed to twitter/fb/rss
 - Configurable rating system
-- User can like/dislike game
+- User can like/dislike game (DONE)
 - Click team name in game to filter by team (DONE)
 - Show upcoming games (DONE)
+- Create twitter score based on hashtag mentions (DONE)
+- Show tweets for game (DONE)

 It was also created as an exercise to use the MEAN stack.
 That is: MongoDB / Mongoose / Express / AngularJs / NodeJs.
 A.k.a. "full stack javascript".